retrocomputacion/retrobbs/readme.txt

   * numpy
   * opencv-python
   * pafy (For the YouTube plug-in)
   * streamlink (Will catch YouTube links if pafy fails, it also supports other stream services such as Twitch)
   * wikipedia and wikipedia-api (For the Wikipedia plug-in)
   * hitherdither (https://www.github.com/hbldh/hitherdither)
   * beautifulsoup4
   * feedparser (For the RSS feeds plug-in)
   * irc (For IRC client plug-in)
   * tinydb

+  A requirements.txt file is available for quick installation of the required modules using

+    pip install -r requirements.txt

 External software: